No items found.

 DR simulations get you one step closer to determining if your DRP will work in a real disaster event.
 It will expose any data recovery issues and provide RTAs not just estimates.
 Imagine understanding that a failback method doesn’t actually work prior to needing it during a power outage.
 DR simulations provide the most accurate type of test results with valuable insight into the true effectiveness of your plan.

-Conducting and evaluating IT disaster recovery exercises
+Conducting and evaluating disaster recovery exercises

 • Have access to the relevant DR plans